Why should you learn German? The real question is, why not?

-After all, there are plenty of Scopes, Job opportunities, and career options after learning German language in India.
+After all, there are plenty of benefits, Scopes, and career possibilities after learning German in India.

-If you’re thinking to learn a foreign language that will boost your future career, then German could well make an excellent choice.
+If you’re thinking of learning a foreign language that will boost your future career, then German could well make an excellent choice.

-Due to rapid development of communication, widening the scope of specialized career path and job opportunities after learning a foreign language in the developed and developing countries, growth of international trade, commerce and businesses, more Indians are now travelling abroad and for them, knowledge of foreign languages is becoming an essential requirement.
+Due to the rapid development of communication, widening the scope of specialized jobs involving foreign languages in the developed and developing countries, the growth of international trade, commerce, and businesses, more Indians are now traveling abroad.

-Why you should learn German?
+Why should you learn German?

 1. German is the most widely spoken native language in Europe

-Additionally, it is the native language of a significant portion of the population in Russia, the Netherlands, Denmark, Hungary, eastern France, parts of Poland, the Czech Republic, Slovakia, Romania, as well as in other parts of Europe.
+Additionally, it is the native language of a sizeable population in Russia, the Netherlands, Denmark, Hungary, eastern France, Poland, the Czech Republic, Slovakia, Romania, and other parts of Europe.

-It makes it the 3rd most popular foreign language taught worldwide and the second most popular in Europe, Japan and India.
+It makes it the 3rd most popular foreign language taught worldwide and the second most popular in Europe, Japan, and India.

 Want a free education in Germany?
-Learn Deutsche!

 Once you have attained an advanced level in mastering German, you have the opportunity to travel and work in Germany, Austria, and Switzerland.

 Those interested have to prove their proficiency in German.
-Why not learn German and get a free education?
+So why not learn German and get a free education?

-Many companies in these regions are willing to employ someone can speak German fluently, not to mention the additional ability to speak English.
+Many companies in these regions are willing to employ someone who can speak German fluently, not to mention the additional ability to speak English.

 3. The language of Literature, Music, Art & Philosophy